How much will my dream home cost – What you need to know about a cost of homebuilding:

-A builder can usually provide a “budget” figure for average costs per square foot when the style and size of a home is known and a basic idea of what you are looking for with regards to finishing the home.
+A builder can usually provide a “budget” figure for average costs per square foot when the style and size of a home are known and an essential idea of what you are looking for with regards to finishing the home.
 Variables to this figure are site development costs and type of finish.

-Beware of “ball park” figures if you have not discussed how the home is to be finished.
-Most builders set allowances for items such as appliances, flooring, lighting, tile etc. These allowances, as well as material choices such as siding, roofing, windows etc. play a role in that “ball park” figure.
+Beware of “ballpark” numbers if you have not discussed how the home is to be finished.
+Most builders set allowances for items such as appliances, flooring, lighting, tile, etc. These allowances, as well as material choices such as siding, roofing, windows, etc., play a role in that “ballpark” figure.

-Before a firm bid or even a “ball park” figure can be given, a builder must know what you generally expect to see in your home.
+Before a firm bid or even a “ballpark” figure can be given, a builder must know what you expect to see in your home.
 When they have a general idea of what you would like to see in your home, they will give you a general idea of cost.

 Before you request a bid, take the time to list or discuss in detail your specifications.
-(Example: Cabinets; cherry wood, “Lazy Susan” in both upper and lower corner cabinets, etc.) It is always best to be as thorough as possible.
-Make as many of the major decisions as possible (siding materials, flooring types etc.) prior to construction.
-By making decisions early you avoid potentially costly “Change Orders” or “Additions” later.
+(Example: Cabinets; Cherrywood, “Lazy Susan” in both upper and lower corner cabinets, etc.) It is always best to be as thorough as possible.
+Make as many of the major decisions as possible (siding materials, flooring types, etc.) before construction.
+By making decisions early, you avoid potentially costly “Change Orders” or “Additions” later.

-For Example: If in the original bid the kitchen floor finish is vinyl, and then later you change to hardwood, you will incur the cost difference in materials and installation labour, the cost to remove the underlayment for the vinyl that has already been installed, disposal of it and installation of the correct material.
-In addition, many builders charge a “Change Order” or “Additions” fee.
+For Example: If in the original bid the kitchen floor finish is vinyl, and then later you change to hardwood, you will incur the cost difference in materials and installation labour, the cost to remove the underlayment for the vinyl that has already been installed, disposal of it and installation of the suitable material.
+Also, many builders charge a “Change Order” or “Additions” fee.

-We devote all the time necessary to make sure the bid we propose to you is as complete as possible, so that any changes which may arise are minor in nature.
+We devote all the time necessary to make sure the bid we propose to you is as complete as possible so that any changes that may arise are minor in nature.

-By having a complete specifications list we can assure you, when the home is completed it will not exceed the originally quoted contract price.
+By having a complete specifications list, we can assure you when the home is completed it will not exceed the originally quoted contract price.
 When we submit a bid for your review, we also include the contract as well.
-This gives you an entire package to review carefully.
-You must assume in all cases, if something you want included in the bid is NOT listed on the specifications, it is NOT included in the price.
+This gives you an entire package to consider carefully.
+You must assume in all cases if something you want included in the bid is NOT listed on the specifications; it is NOT included in the price.

 You must make sure you are comparing “apples to apples”.